-They’re in the foods that we eat.
-In the packaging that our foods are wrapped in.
-They’re in the cleansers and moisturisers we use on our skin, in the paint on our walls, and in the water that we drink.
-Heck, they’re even in the water we bathe and shower in.
+They’re in the foods that we eat, and the packaging that our foods are wrapped in.
+They’re in the cleansers and moisturisers we use on our skin, in the paint on our walls.
+They’re even in the water that we drink, and the water we bathe and shower in.

 I’m worried about them.
 Are you?